 Please take time to peruse our faculty webpage and explore all of the exciting things our department is doing.
 If you have any questions about our programs or research, please drop by our office (DB 4.112) or contact me directly.
 We look forward to hearing from you!

-Interim Chair, Department of Criminal Justice
+Chair and Professor, Department of Criminal Justice

 Department of Criminal Justice